Can I Clean My Windows When It’s Cold Outside?

 What Solution Works on Windows Below 32 degrees Fahrenheit?

 Window Cleaners hear the stock phrase “you missed a spot” pretty often!
 When it’s cold outside they may hear something such as “you must be cleaning them really fast!”, perhaps because it is assumed that the solution will freeze within seconds if not cleaned off.
-For companies whose livelihood depends on being able to work no matter how cold it is, there is obviously a way to manage this that is simple cost-effective enough.
+For companies whose livelihood depends on being able to work no matter how cold it is, there is obviously a way to manage this that is simple and cost-effective enough to go ahead and do so.

 For you homeowner who may just want to clean a handful of really high-profile windows, here are some helpful pointers for doing so in subfreezing conditions.

 Generally speaking, any solution that can actually clean well and stay in liquid form below 32 F will be the starting point.
 You may be able to cheat the air temp a bit if the sun has heated the outside glass where you would like to clean, or if the room temperature inside is warm enough to radiate some heat.
-Conversely, wind will tend to negate any heat advantage you have as well.
+Conversely, wind will tend to negate any heat advantage you may have.

 Anyway, what mix of liquids will get you where you need to be?
 I’ve never tried mixing white vinegar with water to work in cold conditions, but several sources give this as one method.
 Your typical household concentration will not freeze, even diluted with water and a drop or two of dishwashing liquid down to the upper 20’s.